MMaestro57/my-first-project/README.md

-# my-first-project
+# my resume
-This is my first project on GitHub.
+This readme file is intended to describe my resume.